 - Startle & Capture: Video surveillance detection can be enhanced with the strategic implementation of lighting sensors.
 Contact an Electronic Security Association (ESA) member company to add a light and sensor within a specified range of the camera to increase your chances of identifying an unauthorized intruder.
 When an intrusion is detected on the camera, the light will immediately turn on causing the intruder to startle and look to where the light is coming from, resulting in their face being caught on camera.

 - Record and Rebroadcast: Various video surveillance systems have the option to produce live-streams of current activities, launch recording once movement has been detected, or continuously record for archival purposes.
 Faith-based facilities can take this a step further and create live broadcasts or pre-recorded services for on-demand viewing.
 This method is ideal for congregation members who were unable to attend as well as “game-day” tape style viewing for pastors, ministers, clergy, choirs, the list goes on to study and critique their presentations.

 Much like traditional non-profits, faith-based organizations are intimately familiar with doing a lot with a little, and the security climate in their facility is no different.
 Whether you are upgrading a current security system or implementing an all-new solution, choose a system that does it all.
 A customized, professionally installed product can be a deterrent and provide valuable information through detection if something is awry.
 ESA connects qualified member companies that possess the skills to design a multi-purpose security system with those seeking to enhance the security in and around their facility.
-Get started with a local ESA member company by visiting Alarm.org and entering your zip code.
+Get started with a local ESA member company by entering your zip code on Alarm.org.